quickapps/docs/en/designers/themes.rst

 Layouts
 =======

-Most of the following is an extract from CakePHP's book.
+Most of the following is an extract from CakePHP’s book.

     A layout contains presentation code that wraps around a view.
     Anything you want to see in all of your views should be placed in a